Miami-Dade County Works to Develop Affordable Housing

 The county announced the launch of its Housing Affordability Tracker in October 2020.
 This allows residents to track new developments and other affordable housing options within the county.
 The county’s website also tracks other housing developments and programs through the Department of Public Housing and Community Development.

 The programs and development in Miami-Dade County are an important component of a comprehensive solution to a systemic problem.
 Unfortunately, these long term goals are not able to offer immediate help to the thousands of Florida families who are facing eviction and foreclosure now.
 You have legal rights during these processes.
 You may also have the right to protection under federal moratoriums and other local rules.

 Discuss Your Situation with an Oviedo and Casselberry Eviction and Foreclosure Lawyer

-The experienced Casselberry and Oviedo eviction and foreclosure attorneys at Quattrochi and Torres are here to help all Florida families stay in their homes to stop the spread of COVID-19.
+The experienced Casselberry and Oviedo eviction and foreclosure attorneys at Quattrochi, Torres, and Taormina are here to help all Florida families stay in their homes to stop the spread of COVID-19.
 We can help you explore all options for financial assistance, eviction relief, and other options.
 There is still help for Miami families in need of housing.
 Call 407.452.4918 or contact us online today to schedule your free consultation.